wavefrontHQ/docs/pages/doc/authentication.md

 1. The administrator at the customer site and the newly specified tenant administrator(s) can then:
   * Log in to the tenant.
   * [Invite users](users_managing.html#adding-users) to the tenant and assign permissions for that tenant.
-  * Make other users tenant administrator by granting [User Management permission](permissions.html) to a invited user.
+  * Make other users tenant administrator by granting [User Management permission](permissions.html) to those invited users.

 ## Multi-Tenant Modes